 of particular assessment formats and makes appropriate accommodations in assessments or testing conditions, especially for learners with disabilities and language learning needs.
 6(i) The teacher continually seeks appropriate ways to employ technology to support assessment practice both to engage learners more fully and to assess and address learner needs.
 6(j) The teacher understands the differences between formative and summative applications of assessment and knows how and when to use each.
+6(k) The teacher understands the range of types and multiple purposes of assessment and

 6(k) The teacher understands the range of types and multiple purposes of assessment and how to design, adapt, or select appropriate assessments to address specific learning goals and individual differences, and to minimize sources of bias.

-6(1) The teacher knows how to analyze assessment data to understand patterns and gaps in learning, to guide planning and instruction, and to provide meaningful feedback to all learners learners.
+6(1) The teacher knows how to analyze assessment data to understand patterns and gaps in learning, to guide planning and instruction, and to provide meaningful feedback to all learners.

 6(m) The teacher knows when and how to engage learners in analyzing their own assessment results and in helping to set goals for their own learning.
 6(n) The teacher understands the positive impact of effective descriptive feedback for learners and knows a variety of strategies for communicating this feedback.

 6(o) The teacher knows when and how to evaluate and report learner progress against standards.

 6(p) The teacher understands how to prepare learners for assessments and how to make accommodations in assessments and testing conditions, especially for learners with disabilities and language learning needs.

 6(q) The teacher is committed to engaging learners actively in assessment processes and to developing each learner's capacity to review and communicate about their own progress and learning.

-6(r) The teacher takes responsibility for aligning instruction and assessment with learning goals.
+$\delta(r)$ The teacher takes responsibility for aligning instruction and assessment with learning goals.

 6(s) The teacher is committed to providing timely and effective descriptive feedback to learners on their progress.
 6(t) The teacher is committed to using multiple types of assessment processes to support, verify, and document learning.
 6(u) The teacher is committed to making accommodations in assessments and testing conditions, especially for learners with disabilities and language learning needs.
-6(v) The teacher is committed to the ethical use of various assessments and assessment dates.
+6(u) The teacher is committed to the ethical use of various assessments and assessment dated to the second sec